pathscale/DataBucket/README.md

 ### `create-data-file`

 Creates a data file with test data.
-The filename is provided using the `--filename` command line flag.
+The filename is provided using the `--filename` command line flag and the number of pages to be written is provided using the `--pages-count` command line flag.

 ### `dump-data-file`